-Below I have included a video which goes into the removal of the dried bubbles very well.
+Below I have included a video that goes into the removal of the dried bubbles very well.

 How To Stop Air Bubbles In Varnish

 If you are using a varnish to seal your woodworking project the process for stopping bubbles is very similar.
-What is a varnish.
-A varnish is a very nice transparent resin, it is dissolved in liquid, which is then applied wood and provides a durable, glossy surface much like your typical polyurethane.
+What is varnish?
+Varnish is a very nice transparent resin, it is dissolved in liquid, which is then applied to wood and provides a durable, glossy surface much like your typical polyurethane.
 If you are wanting to use a varnish there are many different types.

-As with the polyurethane, the possibility of bubbles is there.
-The reasoning behind the bubbles are the same.
+As with polyurethane, the possibility of bubbles is there.
+The reasoning behind the bubbles is the same.
 They include the preparation of the wood material, not shaking the can with the varnish in it, and using the correct brush to apply to the material.

-Additionally the process for removal is the same as the generic polyurethane.
-If the varnish is still wet you can remove by using your brush to tip in and fix the bubbles.
+Additionally, the process for removal is the same as the generic polyurethane.
+If the varnish is still wet you can remove it by using your brush to tip in and fix the bubbles.

-However if it is has dried you will need to sand and apply a light coat to resolve.
+However, if it is has dried you will need to sand and apply a light coat to resolve it.
 As you apply your light coat ensure you are using a feathering technique.

 A feathering technique is described by taking long strokes from edge to edge being careful not to overwork the varnish.
 The purpose is only to remove the bubbles and have a nice finish when done.